rbardaji/mooda/docs/api.md

 ### WaterFrame.from_netcdf(*path*)

 Load and decode a dataset from a netcdf file.
-The compatible netCDF files are from the mooring-buoys of [EMODNET](http://www.emodnet-physics.eu/Map/), [JERICO](http://www.jerico-ri.eu/data-access/), and all time series with [NetCDF](http://www.oceansites.org/data/) format.
+The compatible netCDF files are from the mooring-buoys of [EMODNET](http://www.emodnet-physics.eu/Map/), [JERICO](http://www.jerico-ri.eu/data-access/), [EMSO](http://emso.eu), and all time series with [NetCDF](http://www.oceansites.org/data/) format.

 Parameters | Description | Type
 --- | --- | ---
-path | Path to a [NetCDF](http://www.oceansites.org/data/) file. | string
+path | Path to a netCDF file or an OpenDAP URL.
+File-like objects are opened with scipy.io.netcdf (onlynetCDF3 supported). | string or obj

 Returns | Description | Type
 --- | --- | ---